Ellen Sharples: Paintings

 Ellen Sharples began her artistic career making copies of her husband's pastel portraits.
-Between 1794–1810, her copies followed a similar format of 9"x 7" portraits on gray or tanned paper.
-She taught herself how to make miniature watercolor copies on ivory, and between 1803–1810 she made miniature portraits either from copies or from life.
+Between 1794 and 1810, her copies followed a similar format of 9"x 7" portraits on gray or tanned paper.
+She taught herself how to make miniature watercolor copies on ivory, and between 1803 and 1810 she made miniature portraits either from copies or from life.
 The income from Ellen's and her children's paintings made the family affluent, and she wrote in her diary:

 Copies were frequently required; these I undertook, and was far successful, as to have as many commissions as I could execute; they were thought equal to the original, price the same: we lived in good style associating in the first society.

 After 1810, Ellen no longer mentions her own work in her diaries, yet the family continued to practice as portrait painters in Bristol.
 Ellen's subjects included Joseph Priestley, Martha and George Washington, Benjamin Rush, John and Mrs. Bard, Eleanor Parke Custis, Alexander Hamilton, Sir Joseph Banks, and the Marquis de Lafayette.
 Today, her works can be found in many museums in the United States, including the Metropolitan Museum of Art, the National Gallery of Art, and the Independence National Historical Park Collection.
 She died in Wybunbury, Cheshire.

 Ellen's daughter Rolinda Sharples became an oil painter of some renown.
 One of her largest pieces of work was The Trial of Colonel Brereton, painted in 1834, which is on display at M Shed in Bristol.